CodeGrind-Team/CodeGrind-Bot/PRIVACY_POLICY.md

 - **Data Retention**: We retain user data only for as long as it is necessary for the bot's functionality.
 Once the data is no longer needed, it will be deleted.

 > We have the following data removal processes:
+>
->    - A user can run the `/remove permanently_delete=True` command which will delete all their data from the database.
+> - A user can run the `/remove permanently=True` command which will delete all their data from the database.
->    - On the first day of each month at 12:00 UTC, if a user is not connected to the bot in at least one server, all their data is automatically deleted from the database.
->    - On the first day of each month at 12:00 UTC, if a server has been deleted or the bot has been kicked from the server, all the server's data is automatically deleted from the database.
+> - Immediately after a user leaves a server (or the server gets deleted), their server specific preferences data stored is erased.
+> - Immediately after a user leaves all servers (or the server gets deleted) that the CodeGrind Bot is/was also in, all the data stored on the user is deleted.

 - **Anonymous Usage Data**: We may collect anonymous usage data to improve the bot's performance and features.
 This data does not contain personal information.